Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 Gates of the Arctic National Park in Alaska features a landscape with hills and mountains flanking both sides.
 In the center, a winding river flows through the valley, surrounded by abundant greenery.

-Another one in Alaska, this remote park has no roads or trails and is best visited in July when the weather is mild and the landscapes are accessible for backpacking and river expeditions.
-Just like with Kobuk, July offers almost 24 hours of daylight making it easy to adventure any time of day you like!
+Another one in Alaska, this remote park has no roads or trails and is best visited in July when the weather is mild, and the landscapes are accessible for backpacking and river expeditions.
+Just like with Kobuk, July offers almost 24 hours of daylight, making it easy to adventure any time of day you like!

 Black Canyon of the Gunnison National Park, Colorado